paradite/reddit-post-classifier/README.md

    - `is_relevant`: Boolean indicating if the score is above the threshold (0.05)
    - `threshold`: The threshold value used for classification (0.05)

+3. **URL Regressor Model** (only included when URL is provided):

+   - `score`: Continuous relevance score (0.0 to 1.0)
+   - `is_relevant`: Boolean indicating if the score is above the threshold (0.15)
+   - `threshold`: The threshold value used for classification (0.15)

-3. **Legacy Fields** (for backward compatibility):
+4. **Legacy Fields** (for backward compatibility):
    - `relevant`: Same as classifier.relevant
    - `confidence`: Same as classifier.confidence

-The regressor model provides a more nuanced view of relevance with its continuous score, while the classifier provides a binary classification with confidence.
+Note: The URL regressor model processes the text with the URL prefixed (e.g., "https://www.reddit.com/r/example/post/123\n\nYour post content"), while the classifier and regressor models process the text without the URL prefix.
+This matches how each model was trained.